CS6604-proj/project-proposal/README.md

 project-proposal
 ================

 Proposal for the project for this semester.
+Due 2/24